StevenLove/concept/README.md

 Milestones
 ==========
 + Set up basic infrastructure
-    - React Basics (Using create-react-app)
+- [x] React Basics (Using create-react-app)
-    - git
+- [x] git
-    - ?
+- [x] npm

 + Determine a design for the page
-    - Zone to show all icons
+- [ ] Panel to show all icons
-    - Zone to show selected icons
+- [ ] Panel to show just the selected icons
-    - Way to pick color (subconcept)
+- [ ] Way to pick which subconcept you're describing
-    - Way to show just one person the card with phrases
+- [ ] Way to show just one person the card with phrases

 + Implement the behavior
+- [ ] Clicking on a concept places a marker on it
+- ?

 Development
 ===========